About Strategic Learning

 What Courses Does Strategic Learning Offer?

-The Stimson Center's Strategic Learning initiative offers four open, free online courses: Strategic South Asia, Deterrence in Southern Asia, Restoring Deterrence: Coercion and Crises in Southern Asia, and Missile Technologies in Southern Asia.
+The Stimson Center's Strategic Learning initiative offers five open, free online courses: Strategic South Asia, Deterrence in Southern Asia, Restoring Deterrence: Coercion and Crises in Southern Asia, Missile Technologies in Southern Asia, and Naval Competition in the Indian Ocean Region.

 Strategic South Asia is the most comprehensive collection of perspectives regarding India and Pakistan's strategic and nuclear trajectories available online.
 Originally released in 2017, this course has been updated for improved interactivity and a more engaging student experience.
 It includes video interviews with more than more than 80 leading scholars and practitioners from India, Pakistan, and the United States, including former senior diplomats and military officers.
 In addition to lectures, the course includes multiple-choice quizzes, recommended readings, and a pass/fail final exam.